webdriverio/webdriverio/website/docs/Configuration.md

 ### headers

-Specify custom `headers` to pass into every WebDriver request.
+Specify custom `headers` to pass into every WebDriver request and when connect to browser through Puppeteer using CDP protocol.

 :::caution